esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/identifiers.md

 Below you will find a list of resources to find a trusted or recommended repository.

 - [OpenAIRE](https://explore.openaire.eu/participate/deposit/learn-how):
 Find the appropriate repository to deposit your research products of any type (publication, data, software, other) or to include in your data management plan.
 Search and browse for OpenAIRE compliant repositories registered in OpenDOAR and re3data.
-OpenAIRE is a EC funded network of Open Access repositories, archives and journals that support Open Access policies.
+OpenAIRE is an EC funded network of Open Access repositories, archives and journals that support Open Access policies.

 - [Zenodo](https://zenodo.org):
 Zenodo is a general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
-It allows researchers to deposit data sets, research software, reports, and any other research related digital artifacts
+It allows researchers to deposit data sets, research software, reports, and any other research related digital artifacts.
-General purpose open-access repository developed

 - [FAIRsharing catalogue of databases](https://fairsharing.org/databases/):
 FAIRsharing is a web-based, searchable portal of three interlinked registries, containing both in-house and crowdsourced manually curated descriptions of standards, databases and data policies, combined with an integrated view across all three types of resource.